saltyorg/docs/docs/sandbox/apps/kavita.md

 ## What is it?

-[Kavita](http://www.kavitareader.com/){: target=_blank rel="noopener noreferrer" } is a fast, feature rich, cross platform reading server.
+[Kavita](http://www.kavitareader.com/) is a fast, feature rich, cross platform reading server.
 Built with a focus for manga, and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family!

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|